devbis/z03mmc/README.md

 The UART flasher software uses the tool from https://github.com/pvvx/ATC_MiThermometer.
 Thanks to pvvx for the awesome work on this!

+## Compatibility list

+- Zigbee2mqtt: works without custom converter since 1.33.2, OTA is supported
+- ZHA: works without quirks, OTA update is supported
+- HOMEd: works, OTA update is supported
+- TuYa: it is reported device can connect to some hubs/gateways and visible with Smart Life app, values are rounded to integers, OTA is not supported
+- MiHome: does not work
+- Yandex Hub/Station: works, OTA is not available
+- deCONZ/Phoscon App: not supported (need to add the device to its database?)

 ## Return to Bluetooth firmware

 1. You can use Zigbee OTA to flash [1141-0203-99993001-ATC_v46.zigbee](./assets/1141-0203-99993001-ATC_v46.zigbee).
 See [zigbee2mqtt local OTA index](https://www.zigbee2mqtt.io/guide/usage/ota_updates.html#local-ota-index-and-firmware-files) or [ZHA OTA folder](https://github.com/zigpy/zigpy/wiki/OTA-Device-Firmware-Updates)